reneaas/ComputationalPhysics/projects/project3/README.md

 Produce new data?
 Type yes or no:
 ```

   - Type yes to compile and produce new sets of data.
-Type no to use already existing datasets for sample sets N = [10,10^2,10^3,10^4,10^5,10^6] with m = 10 000 datasets (Don't try this at home).
+Type no to use already existing datasets for sample sets N = [100,...,10000] with a stepsize dN = 100.
   - If you type yes, you'll be prompted with
     ```console
     How many sets of data do you want?:
     ```
-    - Here you choose how many times you want to run and produce datasets for   sample sets  N = [10,10^2,10^3,10^4,10^5,10^6].
+    - Here you choose how many times you want to run and produce datasets
-  - If you type no, you print results for m = 10 0000 datasets.
+  - If you type no, you print results for m = 10 000 datasets (which is the current data stored in the repository).

 6. Estimating infinity (Lambda)
 ```console